 Influence is such a delicate matter.
 Surely, nourishment and subconscious absorption are forms of influence.
 I try to be a sacred sponge, not a shit succubus.
 The smell of cardamom and sauna smoke, Glenn Gould sighing, decay and rust, Kazuo Ohno, the writings of Balthus and Donald Barthelme: These have fed and probably influenced me far more than the two years I spent in a Paris atelier learning to draw women who did not resemble sacks of potatoes.
 When I work, I need convent silence and solitude, to feel and feed the phantoms and the melodies.
-When I edit, I need hip hop and pavement.
+When I edit, I need jazz and pavement.

 I am an artist and writer, an intersectional feminist and practicing ethical humanist.
 The former are sometimes but not always shaped or informed in a linear way by the two latter.

 I am consumed by the artistic and neuroesthetic aspects of the impetus and paralysis of emotions (intentional), mood (accidental), and non-pathological forms of melancholia.
 Much of what I make is audio and performance based.
 I'm a multi-disciplinarian and a performer.
 But I'm not comfortable with the "performance artist" label.
 There are magnificent artists practicing within this genre, but the contemporary landscape of performance art has become largely and inextricably synonymous with a philosophy of bromidic confession or prosaic provocation without imagination and of solipsism without art or craft.